-In infants, children will be listened to read during guided reading, phonics (these are the sessions where we teach the children the skill to read) and also using the Oxford reading tree scheme at least once a week by an adult in school.
-They will be listened to read more often by support teachers or parent helpers.
+In our Foundation Class children will read their home reading books on a one-to-one basis with the Class Teacher or Teaching Assistant.
+In KS1, children will be listened to read during guided reading, phonics (these are the sessions where we teach the children the skill to read) and also use reading books linked to the phonics sound supplemented by the Oxford reading tree scheme at least once a week by an adult in school.
+They will be heard read more often by support teachers or parent helpers.
 Please hear your child read at home every night.
 Reading books are NOT to be raced through and changed after the first reading.
-Infant books are to be read over a few days, several times and talked about, particularly the pictures.
+Infant books are to be read over a few days, several times, and talked about, particularly the pictures.

-Junior children should still be listened to until they are reading independently.
-Even at this stage, it is important to ask them about books they are reading, and to contact us if you have any concerns.
+KS2 children should still be listened to until they are reading independently.
+Even at this stage, it is important to ask them about books they are reading and to contact us if you have any concerns.
 Please, please try not to be competitive with other parents over the "stage" of your child's book.
-All children learn at different rates and children pick up "pressure" very quickly.
-It is very counter-productive!
+All children learn at different rates, and children pick up "pressure" very quickly.
+It is very counterproductive!

-How often do you change reading books / words?
+How often do you change reading books/words?

-In Foundation / infants, the children's books will be changed up to twice a week in foundation stage and once a week in Y1/2.
+In Foundation/KS1, the children's books will be changed once a week.

 If additional words are given out to children to learn, these will be changed on an individual basis.
-When they can both read the words and use them in their writing they will be changed.
+When they can both read the words and use them in their writing, they will be changed.

-Junior books will be changed when appropriate.
-Junior parents should be aware that they still need to hear their child read regularly - reading often dips in Years 3 and 4 because reading aloud at home has stopped!
+KS2 books will be changed when appropriate.
+KS2 parents should be aware that they still need to hear their child read regularly - reading often dips in Years 3 and 4 because reading aloud at home has stopped!

 Please encourage your child to share a variety of books with you.
-Share the reading experience with them, read bedtime stories and discuss the books you read.
+Share the reading experience with them, read bedtime stories, and discuss the books you read.
 Remember that the reading scheme in school is not the only book the children should be reading!

-Reception Class - all your questions answered
+Foundation Class - all your questions answered

-What is the best way I can prepare my child for their Reception year at school?
+What is the best way I can prepare my child for their reception year at school?

-- To have good manners say please and thank you - To share and take turns - To listen to adults and do what they ask - To be able to dress/ undress themselves. - To be independent these children make the fastest progress. - To not be bothered about doing everything perfectly or getting it right the first time.
+- To have good manners say please and thank you - To share and take turns - To listen to adults and do what they ask - To be able to dress / undress themselves. - To be independent these children make the fastest progress. - To not be bothered about doing everything perfectly or getting it right the first time.
 Children who are scared of making mistakes, or who are told that they are "not doing it right" make very slow progress.